DS PENSKE | Formula E

 Versailles, France

-DS Automobiles, one of Formula E's most successful marques, is set to begin a new chapter as partner of PENSKE AUTOSPORT, with the newly-christened DS PENSKE set to welcome incumbent World Champion Stoffel Vandoorne alongside double champion Jean-Eric Vergne for the start of the Gen 3 era.
+DS Automobiles, one of Formula E's most successful marques, began a new chapter as a partner of PENSKE AUTOSPORT, with the newly-christened DS PENSKE for the start of the GEN3 Era.
+With a combined three Formula E titles under their belts, both Jean-Eric Vergne and Stoffel Vandoorne will be looking to guide the team to a top 3 finish, come the end of the season.

 Founded by Jay Penske in 2007, the Penske team bearing his name is also a mainstay of Formula E – joining back in the inaugural 2014/15 season and has competed in every race to date.